Icon saying Black Friday Season Free eSIM with up to 10GB roaming data** when you buy travel insurance

 • If the threat of failure was known before you took out your policy: If the possibility of the airline's failure was already public knowledge before you purchased your insurance, SAFI won't help.
 So, make sure to stay informed about the financial health of the airline before booking those flights.

-• Things that go wrong outside of the airline going bust: SAFI only covers issues directly related to the airline going out of business.
+• Things that go wrong outside of the airline going bust: SAFI will only cover issues directly related to the airline going out of business.
 So, if you experience any consequential problems, like the cost of alternative accommodation, SAFI won't cover you.

 It's important to be aware of the limitations of this insurance.
 That way, you'll have a better idea of what to expect if you find yourself dealing with an unexpected airline failure.